CoinRemitter/woocommerce-wordpress/README.md

 **What kind of services we are providing on our plugin?**

 * 100% free plugin
-* No bank account requires
+* No bank account is required
 * No chargebacks
 * Accept crypto payments from all over the world
 * Accept all major cryptocurrencies